 Automated guided vehicles (AGV) as well as manufacturing execution systems (MES) are becoming an integral part of smart factories as they address today's requirements of manufacturers and their suppliers of logistic equipment.
-Engineers from the Institute for Production Technology and Photonic Technologies (IFT) showcased how Adaptive Vision Studio helps the fourth industrial revolution become a reality.
+Engineers from the Institute of Production Engineering and Photonic Technologies (IFT) showcased how Adaptive Vision Studio helps the fourth industrial revolution become a reality.

-A machine vision showcase project was carried out by the Institute for Production Technology and Photonic Technologies (IFT) as part of the pilot factory of the Vienna University of Technology.
+A machine vision showcase project was carried out by the Institute of Production Engineering and Photonic Technologies (IFT) as part of the pilot factory of the Vienna University of Technology.
 Since the IFT has also been focusing on machine vision problems for some time, a first independent MV project was implemented within the pilot factory.

 Some of the well-established research activities of the IFT in the pilot factory include:

 For the optical identification of workpieces, workpiece carriers and fixtures a flexible solution was integrated, that enables automated integration of varying image processing tasks through microservices.
 With the goal of stabilization of manufacturing operations, through securing the usage of the correct manufacturing utilities, an optical camera was integrated in the center of the shop floor, where it can be flexibly reached by automated guided vehicles (AGVs).
 The AGVs serve as a transport mechanism to provide manufacturing cells with the necessary resources for production and therefore are relevant for logistics between each operation within the workplan, provided by the manufacturing execution system (MES).
 An image processing task may also be provided on a server and executed via webservice.
 The correct image processing tasks necessary for the specific manufacturing operations are already linked to the MES workplan during production engineering.

 Figure 1: System structure